Pepin the Hunchback

-Early life: Prior to birth (debate over legitimacy)
+Legitimacy

 The circumstances of Pepin's birth remain unclear to modern scholars, especially regarding the legitimacy of his mother's union to Charles.
 Most Carolingian-era sources dismiss Charles' first union as illegitimate.
 The contemporary historian Einhard writes merely that Pepin was born to a "concubine", and he does not list him among Charlemagne's legitimate offspring.
 Although it is possible that Pepin was born to a now-forgotten concubine, Einhard is probably referring to Himiltrude—the first child-bearing partner of Charlemagne, about whom little is now known.
-However, Einhard and most other Carolingian historians worked in the courts of Charlemagne's successors, and had a vested interest in undermining the legitimacy of the claims of other potential royal lines.
-These writers may have maligned Charles' union to Himiltrude after the fact, in order to lend a post facto justification to Pepin's later disinheritance.
+However, Einhard and most other Carolingian historians worked in the courts of Charlemagne's successors and had a vested interest in undermining the legitimacy of the claims of other potential royal lines.
+These writers may have maligned Charles' union to Himiltrude after the fact in order to lend a post facto justification to Pepin's later disinheritance.